Call of Duty League: 2025

 During the offseason, the Los Angeles Guerrillas franchise spot was acquired by Gentle Mates, who tweaked the name to Los Angeles Guerrillas M8.
 The New York Subliners spot was acquired by Cloud9, who renamed the name to Cloud9 New York.
 The Vegas Legion spot was acquired by Team Falcons, who renamed the team to the Vegas Falcons.
 The 2025 season followed the same format as the previous season but with two online Minor tournaments being added during the first two stages.
 The season was notable for OpTic Texas becoming the first team to win back to back CDL World Championships, defeating the Vancouver Surge in the Grand Finals 5-3.

 2026

-In the off season Atlanta FaZe relocated to Las Vegas to become FaZe Vegas, the Vegas Falcons relocated to Riyadh in Saudi Arabia to become the Riyadh Falcons, Toronto Ultra renamed to Toronto KOI.
+In the off season Atlanta FaZe relocated to Las Vegas to become FaZe Vegas, the Vegas Falcons relocated to Riyadh in Saudi Arabia to become the Riyadh Falcons, Toronto Ultra renamed to Toronto KOI and Los Angeles Guerillas M8 relocated to Paris and rebranded as Paris Gentle Mates meaning a European franchise is in the CDL for the first time since the Royal Ravens relocated to Carolina from London.
 This season is also the first season since the CDL started where aBezy, Cellium and Simp will not play on the same team, with the 2 former moving to Los Angeles Thieves and Riyadh Falcons respectively.

+For the first time since the 2022 season a pre season event, the Monster Energy Invitational was held online between the 12 CDL teams and 4 Call of Duty Challengers teams in a double elimination bracket, the tournament was won by World Champions OpTic Texas.

+In November 2025 control was removed as a game mode and Overload was added in its place.

+The season consisted of 4 Major tournaments along with 2 minor online tournaments.
+Major 1 Champions were the Paris Gentlemates, Major 2 Champions were FaZe Vegas and the Major 3 Champions were the Los Angeles Thieves.
+The 2 Minor Online tournaments were both won by the Los Angeles Thieves. the season was notable for OpTic Texas finishing as runners up in Majors 1, 2 and 3 then finally winning the Major 4 tournament.

+FaZe Vegas won the CDL Championship Grand Final beating OpTic Texas 5-2 becoming the 2026 CDL World Champions.